Timeswantstocode/EmbedTester/README.md

-# Generic Iframe & Embed Sandbox Tester
+# Iframe & Embed Sandbox Tester

 A GitHub Pages tool for developers to verify embed codes and monitor postMessage events in a secure sandbox environment.